maxmilton/dockerfiles/chromium/README.md

 Launch an ephemeral chromium instance in a Docker container.
 Useful for times you need to quickly launch a browser that's completely fresh, e.g. web page testing or visiting suspect sites.
 By default, it's likely this will only run on a Linux desktop with X11 compatibility (e.g. Wayland + `xwayland`).

 Based on the [amazing work done by jessfraz](https://github.com/jessfraz/dockerfiles/blob/master/chromium/Dockerfile) but with much customisation.
+Also uses [her immaculately tweaked seccomp profile](https://github.com/jessfraz/dotfiles/blob/master/etc/docker/seccomp/chrome.json).

 Uses an opinionated [default configuration](https://github.com/MaxMilton/docker-chromium/blob/master/default.conf) for additional performance and security.